 biography

-Jesse James Meets Frankenstein's Daughter is an attempt to mix the western and horror film genres, though it works better as a camp outing.
-Directed by William "One Shot" Beaudine Jr., Jesse James and its companion on the drive-in double bill circuit, Billy the Kid vs. Dracula (1966; with John Carradine), were the final films in Beaudine's 40-plus year directoral career.
-(Beaudine died in 1970.)
+Jesse James Meets Frankenstein's Daughter is an attempt to mix the western and horror film genres.
+Directed by William "One Shot" Beaudine Jr. (1892-1970), Jesse James and its companion on the drive-in double bill circuit, Billy the Kid vs. Dracula (1966; with John Carradine), were the final films in Beaudine's 40-plus year directorial career.
 Beginning his career in the silents, he directed more than 150 films and practically invented 'B' movies, often making pictures in less than a week and always bringing them in under budget.

 the films of cal bolder